iter-tools/iter-tools/API.md

 enumerate(repeat('x')); // Iterable[[0, 'x'], [1, 'x'], [2, 'x'], ...]
 ```

-You can also specify a **startIdx** which will be the index of the first item.
+You can also specify a **startIdx** which will be the index of the first value.

 ```js
 enumerate(1, 'abc'); // Iterable[[1, 'a'], [2, 'b'], [3, 'c']]